Introduction to Generics in Java

 Output:

-Therefore, using generics here, we can reuse our method for different data types.
+Therefore, using Generics here, we can reuse our method for different data types.

-How do we Achieve Type Safety using Generics?
+How to Achieve Type Safety using Generics?

-Now, let us consider an ArrayList.
+Now, let’s consider an ArrayList.

 Code: